 The $250,000 investment will accelerate the development of GP1681, which will be going into Phase 1 and Phase 2 human clinical trials in 2020.

 CytoAgents is a clinical-stage biotechnology company focused on the development of innovative pharmaceutical products for the treatment of COVID-19, influenza, viral infectious diseases, and conditions that cause acute respiratory distress.
 Using a novel, host-directed approach, our lead compound, GP1681, targets the underlying cause of life-threatening respiratory distress, cytokine release syndrome, by modulating the body’s natural immune response to sickness or disease.
 We are committed to developing first-in-class, best-in-class products that meet a major medical need now and into the future.

-About Richard King Mellon Foundation
+About the Richard King Mellon Foundation

 Founded in 1947, the Richard King Mellon Foundation is the largest foundation in southwestern Pennsylvania.
 The Foundations’ 2019 endowment was $2.7 billion and its Trustees in 2019 awarded 172 grants totaling $129 million, focused on the Foundation’s strategic priorities: Education, human services, economic development, and environmental conservation.